newrare/laravelReadyToUse/readme.md

 vim .env
 ```

+### Test and command

-4/ Test LaravelReadyToUse and create your first user.
+Test LaravelReadyToUse and create your first user.
 Go to your URL (your domain name or IP) and clik on button *Create an account*.

-5/ Set an user to admin:
+In console, you can set an user to admin app with this command line:
 ```bash
 php artisan action:setUser
 ```